 Robleto agrees.
 “Science is an act of humility because it connects you into a larger network,” he says.
 “It’s this whole other reality around us every second of the day, just as telescopes have shown that we’re part of something much bigger in the universe.”

 As Robleto continues to show and create art about the heart, Taylor has been an important collaborator, joining him for public conversations in which the two explore their shared interest — and keep each other humble.
 The two will lecture together again in February at Taylor’s alma mater, Mississippi University for Women.
 And Robleto continues to draw inspiration from the scientific community.
-He recently published a book of research done as an artist-in-residence at the University of Houston’s Cullen College of Engineering, and currently is working with scientists at Northwestern University developing programs at the intersection of art, science, and ethics.
+He recently published a book of research done as an artist-in-residence at the University of Houston’s Cullen College of Engineering, and he is currently working with scientists at Northwestern University developing programs at the intersection of art, science, and ethics.

 Beyond the loftier, philosophical benefits, both the artist and scientist have gained something even more fundamental from the other’s perspective: a jolt of energy.
 “Dario has gotten us excited about how what we’re doing might fit into a history of discovery,” says Taylor.
 “You don’t imagine that when you’re slogging away in the lab.”